vickomaris/Telegram-BE/README.md

 - [Contributing](#contributing)

 # About The Project
-This is a Back-End FoodRecipe.
+This is a Back-End Telegram.
 This is built using Socket.io, Express JS and PostgreSQL.

 ## Technology Used
 - [Socket.io](https://socket.io/)